Contact Us

 Building regulations in Australia are shifting with adoption of the NCC 2025 progressively across Australia.

-Mandatory wall cavities in cooler climates
+Mandatory wall cavities in

 For the first time, wall cavities are no longer just best practice, they are a legal requirement in cooler Australian climates.
 Under HP Clause 10.8.1 (External Wall Construction), drained and ventilated cavities are now mandatory across three climate zones.